AdriaticOrg/sdd/features/FullVATPosting.md

 ## Scope
-User must be able to post Advanced Prepayment when payment is created in period before the goods or service are delivered.
+User must be able to post document with full VAT, where VAT Base Retrograde is automatically calculated for entered line..

 ## Data Design